Octodad: Dadliest Catch: Reception

 VideoGamer.com's Dan Douglas scored the game an 8/10 and stated: "Octodad is an engaging, unique game which crashes the everyday and the uncanny head-on with aplomb, and one particularly enjoyable to onlookers.
 Simple tasks inevitably degenerate into Buster Keaton-evoking farces – with soundtrack nods to silent film accompanists to boot – and my only gripes with Dadliest Catch are an occasionally wayward camera and a few cruel difficulty spikes necessitating repetition of short sections ad nauseam.
 Otherwise, it’s a blast."

 Hollander Cooper of GamesRadar gave the game a positive review, with a score of 3.5 out of 5.
-He praised the game's concept, humour, music, controls, protagonist, and unique gameplay, but criticized the short length, and stealth sections.
+He praised the game's concept, humour, music, controls, protagonist, and unique gameplay, but criticized the short length and the stealth sections.
 Cooper summed up the review by saying: "It might be brief, but Octodad is definitely worth checking out for anyone interested in a charming, hilarious experience."

 Matt Miller from Game Informer scored the game a 5.75 out of 10.
 He said the "cartoonish characters and bright colors are simple and inviting", enjoyed the "humorous" voice work and "chipper" music, and considered the game mildly amusing.
 Miller disliked the "awful" controls because he felt he was always at odds with the movement of the protagonist.
 He also thought the "clever" humour eventually wore thin when the tougher objectives set in.
 Miller stated "It pains me to level a harsh judgment against a game that’s trying something new and innovative, but Octodad doesn’t balance the frustration with the funny."

 In his positive review for IGN, Cam Shea scored the game a 7.8/10.
 His highest praise was given to the game's unique brand of comedy, which he saw as the game's defining feature.
 He also praised the story; he called it "touching" and praised the game's ability to tell an emotional tale, despite being filled with absurdities.
-Shea thought the overall gameplay offered variety, and kept the player from being bored, despite it lacking a challenge and featuring certain dislikeable levels.
+Shea thought the overall gameplay offered variety, and kept the player from being bored, despite it lacking a challenge and featuring certain unpleasant levels.

 As of February 2015, the game has sold 460,000 units and made US$4.9 million of revenue.
+Over one million copies had been sold by June 2016.

 Legacy

 Octodad appears as a hidden playable character in the racing game SpeedRunners.
-He is also set to appear a playable character in the indie fighting games Indie Pogo and Fraymakers.
+He is also a playable character in the indie fighting games Indie Pogo and Fraymakers.
+Octodad was also included as a DLC costume in LittleBigPlanet 3.
+Octodad has a cameo in Astro Bot as one of the VIP bots to be rescued.

+Octodad is also included in Tony Hawk's Pro Skater 5 and Team Fortress 2 as an unlockable Create-A-Skater cosmetic and a purchase bonus respectively.